The Sun Also Rises: The corrida, the fiesta, and nature

-The Hemingway scholar Allen Josephs thinks the novel is centered on the corrida (the bullfighting), and how each character reacts to it.
+Allen Josephs thinks the novel is centered on the corrida (the bullfighting), and how each character reacts to it.
 Brett seduces the young matador; Cohn fails to understand and expects to be bored; Jake understands fully because only he moves between the world of the inauthentic expatriates and the authentic Spaniards; the hotel keeper Montoya is the keeper of the faith; and Romero is the artist in the ring—he is both innocent and perfect, and the one who bravely faces death.
 The corrida is presented as an idealized drama in which the matador faces death, creating a moment of existentialism or nada (nothingness), broken when he vanquishes death by killing the bull.

 Hemingway presents matadors as heroic characters dancing in a bullring.
 He considered the bullring as war with precise rules, in contrast to the messiness of the real war that he, and by extension Jake, experienced.
-Critic Keneth Kinnamon notes that young Romero is the novel's only honorable character.
+Critic Keneth Kinnamon argues that young Romero is the novel's only honorable character.
 Hemingway named Romero after Pedro Romero, an 18th-century bullfighter who killed thousands of bulls in the most difficult manner: having the bull impale itself on his sword as he stood perfectly still.
 Reynolds says Romero, who symbolizes the classically pure matador, is the "one idealized figure in the novel."
 Josephs says that when Hemingway changed Romero's name from Guerrita and imbued him with the characteristics of the historical Romero, he also changed the scene in which Romero kills a bull to one of recibiendo (receiving the bull) in homage to the historical namesake.